saadati944/java_snake_game/README.md

 1. Download latest jar file from releases (or from projects root directory)
-1. Execute the following command in the terminal : in linue
+1. Execute the following command in the terminal :

+    in linux
     ```shell
     clear; java -jar snake.jar
     ```
-    of in windows
+    or in windows
     ```cmd
     cls & java -jar snake.jar
     ```